HL7/US-Core/input/intro-notes/StructureDefinition-us-core-condition-intro.md

 5.  {:.new-content}a date of resolution
 6.  {:.new-content}a date when recorded*

-{:.new-content}*See the next section for how the date of diagnosis is represented in this Profile.
+*See the next section for how the date of diagnosis is represented in this Profile.
+{:.new-content}

 **Profile specific implementation guidance:**